 Sephiroth

-Ten Sephiroth make up a spiritual alphabet part of the Hebrew culture in the Third Egypto-Chaldean cultural age, grouped into a symbolic representation called the 'Tree of Life'.
+Ten sephiroth make up a spiritual alphabet part of the Hebrew culture in the Third Egypto-Chaldean cultural age, grouped into a symbolic representation called the 'Tree of Life'.
 Daskalos explained how the Tree of Life was developed by Moses on the basis of an existing older Egyptian Symbol of Life.

 In the Fourth Greco-Latin cultural age, in the centuries after the Mystery of Golgotha and the middle ages, this true spiritual knowledge of the symbol and the spiritual contents of the ten sephiroths and their combinations was lost (1924-05-10-GA353).

 Today the Tree of Life is probably one of the most well known or widespread symbols about the spiritual.
 The huge literature about the Tree of Life is mainly intellectual and of little or no value.
 However in recent times, some initiates (like Rawn Clark) have started writing again from experience, using the Tree of Life as a schema for the various states of consciousness.
+More info on Sephiroth#Note 1 - Trees of Life.

 Intellectual study of the Tree of Life is overrated in that it is not necessary or does not contribute to one's spiritual development, for example Franz Bardon's IIH initiation system does not even mention it, Rudolf Steiner only lectured on it twice (once on request of someone asking a question).